 A conflict of interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain).

 Financial relationships (such as employment, consultancies, stock ownership or options, honoraria, patents, and paid expert testimony) are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, and of science itself.

-Also, conflicts can occur for other reasons, such as personal relationships or rivalries, academic competition, and intellectual beliefs.
+Conflicts can also occur for other reasons, such as personal relationships or rivalries, academic competition, and intellectual beliefs.

-All Open Exploration journals require authors to provide Conflicts of Interest statement at the end of their manuscripts to disclose any potential or existing conflict of interest.
-The corresponding author must ensure that all authors have been asked to disclose any conflict of interest.
+All Open Exploration journals require authors to provide a statement at the end of their manuscripts to disclose any potential or existing conflict of interest relevant to the work.
+The corresponding author must ensure that all authors are aware of the requirement to disclose any conflict of interest.

 When asked to evaluate a manuscript, reviewers must disclose any association that poses a conflict of interest in connection with the manuscript.
-Reviewers are asked to recuse themselves from handling a paper if the conflict makes them unable to form an impartial scientific judgment.
-A reviewer who has a conflict but believes that it does not preclude his or her making a proper judgment must disclose the conflict to the editorial office.
+Reviewers are asked to recuse themselves from handling a paper if the conflict makes them unable to, or lead to the perception that they may be unable to, form an impartial scientific judgment.
+A reviewer who has a potential conflict but believes that it does not preclude his or her from making a proper judgment must disclose the conflict to the editorial office.
 Such conflict is taken into account when the editors make decisions.

-All sources of funding should be declared under the heading “Funding” at the end of the manuscript.
+All sources of funding should be declared by naming financially supporting bodies followed by any associated grant numbers in square brackets under the heading “Funding” at the end of the manuscript.
 Authors must describe the role of the study sponsor(s) in the study design; in the collection, analysis and interpretation of the data; in the writing of the report; and in the decision to submit the paper for publication, if any.

 Human Subject Research